Scalable Bayesian computation for crossed and nested hierarchical models: Proofs

 \section{Proofs}

-\begin{proof}[Proof of Theorem \ref{prop:Gibbs_compl}] The cost per iteration has been established to be $\bigo{2N+p}$, hence the proof focuses on quantifying the relaxation time.
-Denote by $T_{cgs}$ the relaxation time of the collapsed Gibbs sampler applied to $\law(\bth \mid \by,\bg)$.
+\begin{proof}[Proof of Theorem \ref{prop:Gibbs_compl}] The cost per iteration has been established to be $\bigo{2n + p}=\bigo{\max\{n,p\}}$, hence the proof focuses on quantifying the relaxation time.
+Denote the relaxation time of (cGS) by $T_{\mathrm{cgs}}$.
 We now prove that

 for any balanced level design and for some positive and finite constants $c$ and $C$, which depend only on $\bg$.
-The thesis follows directly from \eqref{eq:relax_order} and the fact that the cost per iteration of the Gibbs Sampler is $\bigo{N}$.
+The thesis follows then directly from \eqref{eq:relax_order}.